open-telemetry/opentelemetry-java/schemas/typedspans/README.md

 A span consists of a number of mandatory and optional attributes that add information about the represented operation to it.

-Depending on the _canonical type_ of an operation some attributes might be needed to represent and analyze a span correctly.
+Depending on the _canonical type_ of an operation, some attributes might be needed to represent and analyze a span correctly.

 **Example:** A HTTP request needs a status code to distinguish successful or